Check out details from our 2023 event below and check back later for information on 2024!

 The Scoop

 Join us for a weekend of Blues & Jazz!
-Formerly known as Pizza, Blues & Jazz, this annual event features a variety of your favorite restaurants and food trucks, complete with live blues and jazz music.
-Sink your teeth into the tastiest food around, wash it down with cold beer and wine, and groove to some live blues and jazz bands featuring Albert Cummings, Mac Arnold, Greenville Jazz Collective and Iliana Rose!
+This annual event features a variety of your favorite restaurants and food trucks, complete with live blues and jazz music.
+Sink your teeth into the tastiest food around, wash it down with cold beer and wine, and groove to some live blues and jazz bands featuring John Németh, Mac Arnold, Greenville Jazz Collective and Kylie Odetta!

 WHEN: